calebchoban/SKIRT/README.md

 make compile_data
 ```

+Before submitting the SKIRT job to the queue edit job.pbs to make sure you are using the correct number of processes and threads.
+It's recommended that you use 4-8 threads per process.
+Also add your email if you want email updates.

 Last, submit your SKIRT job using
 ```console
 make submit
 ```

 After SKIRT is finished running, all outputs can be found in the output directory.

+Note that for the default TSCC setup provided this takes <1 hour for m12i at z=0.